 - To reheat the whole tray of rolls: Let the rolls thaw at room temperature.
 Brush the rolls with melted butter, sprinkle with flaky sea salt, then reheat in the oven at 350 degrees F for 10 minutes.

 Yes!
-To do so, omit the yeast and replace the sourdough discard with active sourdough starter (1:1 substitute).
-You'll also need to adjust the rise times.
+To do so, omit the yeast and replace the sourdough discard with active sourdough starter (200g).
+You'll also need to increase the rise times.

 Sourdough discard is inactive, so you need to use a leavening agent (in this case, yeast) to ensure the dough rises predictably.
 If you don't want to use commercial yeast, you can make this recipe with active sourdough starter instead of discard.